dmeoli/OnlineRetail/README.md

 Note that you can decide to filter out some customers.

-Optional (2 points): The algorithm presented during the python lecture on sequential pattern mining does not consider the opportunity to define temporal constraints.
+The algorithm presented during the python lecture on sequential pattern mining does not consider the opportunity to define temporal constraints.
 As an optional point, the students can extend the algorithm and analysis considering one or more constraints.